mikahado/gwe/README.md

 ##### images

-This is an array with a list of the images that will be displayed on the page.
+The `images` property is an array with a list of the images that will be displayed on the page.
 At first glance, these don't seem to be images, as the value will look something like this: `"sally", "marina", "joanna"`.
 These names correspond to values on the `discussionCharacters.js` object, which contains the values for the characters' names as they should be displayed to the reader, as well as the image file that will be displayed.
 If a value in this `images` property matches a value on the `discussionCharacters.js` object, then that character will be displayed - their image and appropriate name.

 Another option for a value in this array is `SPECIAL`, in which case the app will display this discussion's unique image (as mentioned above).